 People practice meditation to improve their lives and to foster a calmer and more peaceful relationship with themselves, others and the world around them.
 One emotion that meditation can be very helpful in moderating is anger.
 According to Better Health, the long-term effects of anger issues include increased anxiety, high blood pressure, headaches, low self-esteem and damaged relationships with others.
-If you suffer from anger management issues, meditation can help you to recognise, experience and express your anger in a manner that is physically and mentally beneficial to yourself and those around you.
+If you suffer from anger management issues, meditation can help.

 What defines anger management issues?

 According to Reach Out and the APA, anger is a normal and common emotion that everybody expresses differently.
 Some people stomp around and slam doors.
 Some people yell.
 Some people cry.
 Some people become withdrawn.
 Some people become violent.
 When anger is overly aggressive, explosive or uncontrollable it can do the exact opposite of what healthy expression of anger is supposed to do (i.e. resolve conflict).
 Mismanaged anger can be disastrous for career, relationships and physical/emotional health.